asterisk/documentation/docs/Configuration/Channel-Drivers/AudioSocket.md

 AudioSocket is a simple TCP-based protocol for sending and receiving real-time audio streams, and sending DTMF digits.

-There exists a protocol definition (below), a Go [library](https://github.com/CyCoreSystems/audiosocket), and Asterisk application and channel interfaces.
+There exists a protocol definition (below), a Go [library](https://github.com/CyCoreSystems/audiosocket), a TypeScript/Node.js [library](https://github.com/ictinnovations/asterisk-audiosocket), and Asterisk application and channel interfaces.

 Protocol definition
 -------------------